 Following representation by Hudgell Solicitors, the couple were paid a significant settlement to compensate for their psychological suffering as a result of losing their only child.

 A serious incident report by the hospital revealed that despite blood samples being taken shortly after Mrs Church was admitted, they were not checked by a health professional due to an alleged ‘medical emergency’ on the ward.

 Despite CTG recordings of the baby’s heartbeat also being taken, they were not continuous, and no further action was taken by midwives.

-Nicola Evans, the solicitor who represented Mr and Mrs Church, of Neil Hudgell Solicitors, said: “The hospital’s own serious incident report showed a number of failings in the care for Mrs Church during her labour, which sadly ended with the couple losing their baby boy.
+Hayley Collinson, the solicitor who represented Mr and Mrs Church, of Hudgell Solicitors, said: “The hospital’s own serious incident report showed a number of failings in the care for Mrs Church during her labour, which sadly ended with the couple losing their baby boy.

 “Mistakes included a failure to check blood results, which given Mrs Church had already been haemorrhaging badly, and there was lots of blood on her hospital bed, was particularly shocking, and demonstrates a poor level of care.